jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Clockwork Steed.md

 RacialMods:
 Languages:
 SQ: difficult to create, swift reactions, winding
+SpecialAbilities:
+  Powerful Kick (Ex): >
-SpecialAbilities: Powerful Kick (Ex) As a standard action, the clockwork steed can make two hoof attacks with its rear hooves; if both hit, it can perform an awesome blow combat maneuver as the Awesome Blow feat.
+    As a standard action, the clockwork steed can make two hoof attacks with its rear hooves; if both hit, it can perform an awesome blow combat maneuver as the Awesome Blow feat.
 A clockwork steed gains a +4 racial bonus on this combat maneuver check.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: